-I appreciate your independent. objective observations of all current events.
-That includes the man that a minority of the citizens of this coun-try have elected to the presidency and the actions he has taken since becom-ing president.
+I appreciate your independent, objective observations of all current events.
+That includes the man that a minority of the citizens of this country have elected to the presidency and the actions he has taken since becoming president.

-You may have noticed that we

-ing president.
 You may have noticed that we have a new president who relies on the big lie.
-If you tell something over and over again, even though it is outrageously false, and present it in a outrageously false, and present it in a way which appeals to the fears or desires of the public, it will be accepted as the ruth.
-Finat Clinton used it to get elected and is indeed "Slick Willle" in his first actions as president is abundantly clear.

-That is, clear to anyone who is not a loyal Democrat that is blinded by the overpowering desire to have anyoney in the presidency, is not a left-wing liberal ideologue committed to his programs special minority status for such groups as homosexuels, or is not informed at as homosexuals, or is not informed at all on current issues.

-It was many of the latter group that believed Bill Clinton on the ecothat believed Bill Clinton on the economic issue and gave him his 43 percent to 39 percent winning edge over former President Bush.
+If you tell something over and over again, even though it is outrageously false, and present it in a way which appeals to the fears or desires of the public, it will be accepted as the truth.
+That Clinton used it to get elected and is indeed "Slick Willie" in his first actions as president is abundantly clear.
+That is, clear to anyone who is not a loyal Democrat that is blinded by the overpowering desire to have anybody from their party in the presidency, is not a left-wing liberal ideologue committed to his programs special minority status for such groups as homosexuals, or is not informed at all on current issues.
+It was many of the latter group that believed Bill Clinton on the economic issue and gave him his 43 percent to 39 percent winning edge over former President Bush.
 One part of Clinton's Big Lie was that the economy was in the worst shape it had been in for fifty years.
-What he implied was that Hoover had returned in the form of Bush and the country was about to fall land the country was about to fall land. the country was about to fall into another thirties-style "Great Depres-

-While unemployment in the 1930s While unemployment in the 1930s reached 25 percent, our highest figure last year was 7.6 percent and the last two recessions ran about two percentage points higher.
-Of course helied!
+What he implied was that Hoover had returned in the form of Bush and the country was about to fall into another thirties-style "Great Depression."
+While unemployment in the 1930s reached 25 percent, our highest figure last year was 7.6 percent and the last two recessions ran about two percentage points higher.
+Of course he lied!
 Clinton also clearly lied about who would have to pay higher taxes.
-Any informed person knew that we could not possibly get enough money from the rich (\$20,000 and above) to begin to cut the deficit while adding new spending, yet that is what the boy wonder from Arkansac claimed.

-And for those of you who gladly say "We are not paying enough now! let me suggest that you pay my additional taxes to expiate your personal guilt.
+Any informed person knew that we could not possibly get enough money from the rich (\$200,000 and above) to begin to cut the deficit while adding new spending, yet that is what the boy wonder from Arkan- And for those of you who gladly say "We are not paying enough now" let me suggest that you pay my additional taxes to expiate your personal guilt.
 At the present, several tax watchdog groups estimate the average citizen pays about 40 percent of his/her income in all forms of taxation at the local, state, and national levels.

-Perhameters.

-Perhaps those who cry for more es are committed Socialists (never taxes are committed Socialists (never mind that it is now dead in Eastern Europe and the USSR and they are trying to adopt our system) or they are not intelligent enough to make decision about the expenditure of their own income own income.

-I am and I resent President

-Clinton's intimation that I do not

-know enough to make my own deci-
+Perhaps those who cry for more taxes are committed Socialists (never mind that it is now dead in Eastern Europe and the USSR and they are trying to adopt our system) or they are not intelligent enough to make decision about the expenditure of their own income.
+I am and I resent President Clinton's intimation that I do not know enough to make my own decisions.

-The list could be expanded to in-clude Clinton's criticism of the Bush Administration for doing nothing about the Bosnian crisis and his rep-resentation that he would take military action

-Once again Clinton lied, although Once again Clinton lied, although bis fellow potheads would use the "Slick Willie" sophistry that he didn't inhale, i.e., he didn't really promise exactly what action he would take and dropping in some supplies for a few days fulfills his promise.
+The list could be expanded to include Clinton's criticism of the Bush Administration for doing nothing about the Bosnian crisis and his representation that he would take military action.
+Once again Clinton lied, although his fellow potheads would use the "Slick Willie" sophistry that he didn't inhale, ie., he didn't really promise exactly what action he would take and dropping in some supplies for a few days fulfills his promise.
 Is this man a congenital liar or is he just a relativist who lies to achieve his goals?
 We shall find out for at least four long years.

-Donald Barlow

-Smaller tax refunds expected from IRS

-Average refunds for taxpayers receiving refunds, per tax yea
+Donald Barlow Prestonsburg Smaller tax refunds expected from IRS Average refunds for taxpayers receiving refunds, per tax year: